Interpreting type theory in a quasicategory: a Yoneda approach

-Models of $(\infty,1)$-categories such as quasicategories come with an inbuilt notion of homotopy, which is compatible with all the structure corresponding to some usual structure of $1$-categories (for instance limits).
-However, while this is very convenient to talk about homotopy coherent properties of quasicategories, there happens to be a mismatch with the usual approach to type theory which involves "strict" features, even when it comes to describing the syntax of homotopy type theory.
+Among the different models of $(\infty,1)$-categories, quasicategories have the specific property to come with an inbuilt notion of homotopy, making the usual categorical constructions (for instance limits) compatible with homotopy.
+However, while this makes quasicategories a very convenient framework to talk about homotopy coherent properties, there is a mismatch with the usual way to the interpret the syntax of type theory, using strict categorical structures (as reviewed in \cite{curien2014}), even in the case of homotopy type theory.

+This mismatch can be thought of under the angle of coherence.
+Indeed, morphisms (which are central to a categorical interpretation of type theory) in a quasicategory exist, but there is no internal way to reason about them strictly, as everything works up to homotopy: for instance, composition of morphisms is "only" defined up to homotopy.
+Therefore, if we want to deal with morphisms and their composites, we would need to compose them in a coherent fashion, so that associativity and unitality hold strictly.
+This looks difficult, if not impossible, to achieve directly in the framework of quasicategories.
+This coherence problem is reminiscent of the splitting procedure for a Grothendieck fibration introduced by \cite{benabou1980}, see also \cite{giraud}, whose importance for solving the usual coherence problem arising from pullbacks so as to model substitution in type theory has been noticed, see \cite{hofmann1994}.

 Unsurprisingly, interpreting type theory in a higher topos involves a rigidification step to make sense of the expected strict rules of type theory.
 This can account for the fact that the current results only apply to $(\infty,1)$-categories which can be presented by a model category: such a model category works as rigidified substitute of, let say, a quasicategory, and presents the very same data in a $1$-categorical way (which is more directly suitable to interpret type theory).